liangjiaoxue/PythonCalculation/README.md

 Python code for calculation

 ## GiniCorrelationCoefficient.py
 Calculate Gini Correlation Coefficient (GCC).
-This is one speeded up version in Python of GCC from rsgcc Package
+This is one sped up version in Python of GCC from rsgcc Package
 (https://cran.r-project.org/web/packages/rsgcc/index.html).
 The running speed is improved by
 1) parallelization. and 2) pre-calculation of some statics per gene to avoid repetitive calculation in loops.